qijunhou/INFO6205_303/README.md

 # INFO6205_303
 Finding the shortest path in four mazes by using genetic algorithm.
 #
-The 1 represents the entrance, 2 represents the exit and -1 means block.
+1 represents the entrance, 2 represents the exit and -1 means block.